-Subsequent to September 30, 2018, the Company granted stock options to purchase a total of 6,000 shares of the Company's common stock with a grant date price of \$3.92 per share.
-The stock options have terms of ten years and are subject to vesting based on continuous service of the awardee over a four-year period.
+On October 18, 2019, the Company granted stock options to purchase 200,000 shares of its common stock with an exercise price of \$1.43 per share.
+The stock options have a term of ten years and are subject to vesting based on continuous service of the awardee over a four-year period.